KPRM

 On November 30, 2016, KPRM was granted an FCC construction permit to increase the night power to 2,500 watts.

-In October 2021, KPRM changed its format from classic country to adult contemporary with the sale of KSKK to Gabriel Media.
-Morning programming remains virtually unchanged.
+In October 2021, KPRM changed its music segments from classic country to adult contemporary.
+KPRM continues to carry News/Talk, Sports and More.
+The more being adult contemporary music.

 Ownership

-KPRM transmits with 50,000 watts of power during the day, 1,000 watts at night, and is owned and operated by De La Hunt Broadcasting, through licensee EC Broadcasting.
-The studios and offices are on the east side of Park Rapids, near the intersection of Highways 34 and 4.
+KPRM transmits with 50,000 watts of power during the day, 1,000 watts at night, and is owned and operated by De La Hunt Broadcasting, through licensee De La Hunt Media, Inc. The studios and offices are on the east side of Park Rapids, near the intersection of Highways 34 and 4.
 Because WWL in New Orleans, Louisiana is the dominant Class A station on 870 AM, KPRM must reduce power during nighttime hours, preventing interference with the skywave signal of WWL.

-In 2006, Ed and Carol De La Hunt were inducted into the Pavek Museum of Broadcasting Hall of Fame.
+In 2006, previous owners Ed and Carol De La Hunt were inducted into the Pavek Museum of Broadcasting Hall of Fame.
+Effective September 24, 2021, ownership of KPRM and its sister stations was transferred to Ed and Tamara De La Hunt.

 Sister stations

 In addition to the Park Rapids properties (KPRM, KDKK 97.5, and KXKK 92.5), they also own KKWB 102.5 in Bemidji, Minnesota, KAKK 1570 and KQKK 101.9 in Walker, Minnesota.